The king and the god: Winfred P. Lehmann's version

 The EIEC spelling largely corresponds to that used in the Proto-Indo-European language article, with hₐ for h₂ and hₓ for unspecified laryngeals h.
 Lehmann attempts to give a more phonetical rendering, with /x/ (voiceless velar fricative) for h₂ and /ʔ/ (glottal stop) for h₁.
 Further differences include Lehmann's avoidance of the augment, and of the palato-alveolars as distinctive phonemes.
-Altogether, Lehmann's version can be taken as the reconstruction of a slightly later period, after contraction for example of earlier pótnix to pótnī, say of a Centum dialect, that has also lost (or never developed) the augment.
-However, the differences in reconstructions are more probably due to differences in theoretical viewpoint.
-The EIEC spelling is a more direct result of the reconstruction process, while having typologically too many marked features to be a language really spoken some time in that form, whereas Lehmann represents the position to attain the most probable natural language to show up in reconstruction the way PIE is.

 Andrew Byrd's version

 Linguist Andrew Byrd has produced and recorded his own translation to reconstructed PIE.